How To Grab People’s Attention On LinkedIn With Emojis

 Whatever you do, don’t overuse emojis.
 Yes, you can overuse emojis.
 Keep LinkedIn professional and be tasteful with the use of emojis on your LinkedIn profile.
 You want to simply grab someone’s attention with emojis.
 You don’t want to seem like you are screaming out in desperation.
 I don’t recommend placing emojis on your name or even on your title.

 I think the best place to put emojis is in the headline.
 I think that an emoji at the beginning is enough to grab someone’s attention.
-I have even placed an emoji in the middle if there is a transition in though in the middle of the headline.
+I have even placed an emoji in the middle if there is a transition in thought in the middle of the headline.

 Good use of this is having an emoji at the beginning of your headline to grab attention.
 Follow this up with a question.
 Then use a pointing emoji that points at the rest of the headline that includes the answer.
 The only problem with this approach is that the headline is hidden at various points on different devices so you don’t always get the right effect.